danomagnum/gologix/README.md

 If the UDT you're reading has bools packed in it, you'll need to use the ReadPacked() function instead of client.Read().
 The plan is to eventually migrate this functionality to client.Read automatically.

+The library currently only does large forward opens.
+It also only does connected reads/writes.
+At some point regular forward opens may be added.

 ## License

 This project is licensed under the MIT license.